-The trajectories that result from applying the optimal parameters for a speed of 1 m/s and the maximum safe speed of 1.8 m/s can be seen in Figure 9.
+The trajectories that result from applying the optimal parameters for a speed of 1 m/s and the maximum safe speed of 1.8 m/s can be seen in Fig. 9.
 For the relatively slow speed of 1 m/s the quadrotor can track the circle well using aggressive parameters.
 For the higher speed, the reference trajectory moves too fast for the quadrotor to track perfectly within the actuator limits, so that the best parameters just barely satisfy the safety constraint on the average deviation from the reference.
 Overall, this approach allows us to find context-dependent parameters, while remaining within the safety constraints.

-6 Conclusion and Future Work
+6 Conclusion and future work

-We presented a generalization of the Safe Bayesian Optimization algorithm of Sui et al. (2015) that allows multiple, separate safety constraints to be specified and applied it to nonlinear control problems on a quadrotor vehicle.
+We presented a generalization of the Safe Bayesian Optimization algorithm of Sui et al. (2015) that allows multiple, separate safety constraints to be specified and applied it to non-linear control problems on a quadrotor vehicle.
 Overall, the algorithm enabled efficient and automatic optimization of parameters without violating the safety constraints, which would lead to system failures.
-Currently, the algorithm is mostly applicable to lowdimensional problems due to the computational burdon of optimizing (15) and the statistical problem of defining
+Currently, the algorithm is mostly applicable to low-dimensional problems due to the computational budren of optimizing (15) and the statistical problem of defining suitable GP priors in high-dimensions.
+While interesting progress has been made in this direction in the standard Bayesian optimization case, future work could explore this in the safety-critical case.